GalaxyBuilt/txchyon/src/content/posts/getting-started/how-to-set-up-xverse-wallet.md

 ---
 title: "How to Set Up Xverse Wallet: Step-by-Step Tutorial for Beginners 2026"
 description: "Learn how to safely install and set up Xverse, the leading Bitcoin wallet for Ordinals, Runes, Stacks, and Bitcoin DeFi.
 Perfect for beginners entering the Bitcoin Web3 ecosystem."
-date: 2025-12-23
+date: 2025-12-26
-updatedDate: 2025-12-23
+updatedDate: 2025-12-26
-image: "/images/posts/xverse-wallet-setup.jpg"
+image: "/images/posts/xverse.jpg"
 heroImageAlt: "Xverse Wallet app interface showing Bitcoin balance and assets"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"
 tags: ["bitcoin-wallet", "xverse", "ordinals", "runes", "stacks", "bitcoin-defi", "non-custodial-wallet"]
 category: "getting-started"
 subcategory: "wallet-setup"
-draft: true
+draft: false
 ---

 Xverse is one of the most popular non-custodial Bitcoin wallets in 2026, especially for beginners who want to explore beyond basic Bitcoin holding.
 It supports native Bitcoin (BTC), Ordinals inscriptions, Runes, BRC-20 tokens, Rare Sats, and Bitcoin Layer-2 ecosystems like Stacks (STX), Starknet, Spark, Mezo, and Bitlayer.

 What sets Xverse apart is its beginner-friendly interface combined with advanced features: you can buy BTC directly in the app, swap assets, connect to Bitcoin DeFi apps, mint NFTs, and even integrate with hardware wallets like Ledger for extra security.
 It's available as a mobile app (iOS and Android) and Chrome browser extension, making it versatile for daily use.

 As a self-custodial wallet, you control your private keys—no one else can access your funds.
 This aligns perfectly with the core principles outlined in [What is Cryptocurrency?
-A Complete Beginner's Guide to Blockchain in 2026](/what-is-cryptocurrency-beginners-guide-2026).
+A Complete Beginner's Guide to Blockchain in 2026](https://txchyon.com/blog/getting-started/what-is-cryptocurrency/).

 In this guide, we'll walk you through setting up Xverse from scratch, backing up your recovery phrase, and getting ready to receive your first Bitcoin.
-We'll also cover importing an existing wallet and basic security best practices to avoid the [10 Biggest Crypto Mistakes Beginners Make in 2026](/10-biggest-crypto-mistakes-beginners-2026).
+We'll also cover importing an existing wallet and basic security best practices to avoid the [10 Biggest Crypto Mistakes Beginners Make in 2026](https://txchyon.com/blog/getting-started/biggest-crypto-mistakes/).

 ### Why Choose Xverse as Your Bitcoin Wallet?